hieuvp/learning-automation-tools/xpath/README.md

 > **`XPath`** also called as **XML Path** is a language to query XML documents.

-It is an important strategy to locate elements in selenium.
-It consists of a path expression along with some conditions.
+- It consists of a path expression along with some conditions.
-Here, you can easily write XPath script/query to locate any element in the webpage.
-It is designed to allow the navigation of XML documents, with the purpose of selecting individual elements, attributes, or some other part of an XML document for specific processing.
+- It is designed to allow the navigation of XML documents, with the purpose of selecting individual elements, attributes, or some other part of an XML document for specific processing.
-It also produces reliable locators.
+- It also produces reliable locators.

 ## XML Document